peter-slattery/sanity_js/README.md

 ### Env Object

 - `expect(value)`  - takes in a value which is considered to have passed if it is not undefined, null, false, or 0.
-Failed expect's are reported in the application output
+Failed expect's are reported in the application output.
+Any given test may have as few or as man expect calls in it as you want.
+  **NOTE:**A test with no expects in it is considered to have passed.

 ### Example Test File